khaosdoctor/presentations/sources/kneel-before-zod/slides.md

 1. Each zod type is a schema of its own, which means you can use them to validate stuff
 2. Then you can compose those schemas to create a complex object
-3. Zod is easy to extend, mostly because its types are schemas of their own -->
+3. Zod is easy to extend, mostly because its types are schemas of their own
+4. Error handlers are meant to be precise and you can use ZodErrors alone as return from APIs
+5. Super easy to read, makes the process of creating types a breeze
+6. Type inference allows you to define your schemas and types in one place only, and they will be propagated in case one changes, meaning the schema is the source of truth
+7. The support for advanced techniques allows for more complex schemas -->

 ---